lqd-io/liquid-sdk-ios/README.md

 ![pod badge](http://img.shields.io/cocoapods/v/Liquid.svg?style=flat)

-# Quick Start to Liquid SDK for iOS
+# Quick Start to Liquid SDK for iOS & Apple Watch

 This document is just a quick start introduction to Liquid SDK for iOS.
 You can read the full documentation at [https://www.onliquid.com/documentation/ios/](https://www.onliquid.com/documentation/ios/).

-To integrate Liquid in your app, just follow the 4 simple steps below.
+To integrate Liquid in your app, just follow the simple steps below.

-## Install Liquid in your project
+## Install Liquid in your project (iOS)

 1. Install [CocoaPods](http://cocoapods.org/) in your system
 2. Open your Xcode project folder and create a file called `Podfile` with the following content: